electron/llm/README.md

 - `input`: The prompt text to send to the model
 - `options`: Optional configuration for the prompt
+  - `responseJSONSchema`: Optional JSON schema to format the response as structured data
+  - `signal`: Optional AbortSignal to cancel the request
+  - `timeout`: Optional timeout in milliseconds (defaults to 20000ms)
 - Returns: A promise that resolves to the model's response

 #### `promptStreaming(input: string, options?: LanguageModelPromptOptions): Promise<AsyncIterableIterator<string>>`